Mudeford: Mudeford Quay

 The present-day Mudeford Quay was constructed in the late 1940s.
 Before this, the Haven (as it was then known) was surrounded by sloping beaches.
 The Run was much wider than it is now and the area was subject to such erosion that Christchurch Council bought the whole area in 1945.
 Five years later it had been raised and reinforced with steel piles and concrete.

 Today the Quay, consisting of the Haven Inn public house, a number of former fishermen's cottages and a large car park, is still used by local fishing boats and is a base for water sports.
 A Royal National Lifeboat Institution (RNLI) inshore lifeboat station is on the Quay.

 The Mudeford ferry operates between the Quay and Mudeford Sandbank on Hengistbury Head.
 The ferry was operated by rowing boats until the 1960s with payment being at the discretion of the passenger.

 Mudeford Quay is at the entrance to the Harbour known as "The Run".
 George III is recorded as having visited Mudeford in 1801 and used a bathing machine.

 Avon Beach

 About 3/4 mi of sand, in the east all below gradually rising gentle cliffs, has much accessibility by paths and car parks and several small businesses, including art and souvenir shops, ice cream shops and restaurants, with views over The Needles and the west of the Isle of Wight on the near horizon.
 The soft beach type is one of three short stretches of sand east of Bournemouth Bay on England's south coast, the others being West Wittering in West Sussex and Camber Sands in East Sussex.
 It is possible to walk 9 mi along the beach; after the sandy east-facing stretch it turns increasingly to mixtures of shingle and pebbles for the remainder, as far as beyond the cusp of Hurst Castle.

+Church

+The village church is All Saints Church.
+Originally a Chapel of Ease it was built from 1869-71 to a design by John Loughborough Pearson.
+It had three stained glass windows added in 1918, 1931 and 1961.
+The Church suffered a fire in July 2022 that largely destroyed the building.
+The congregation aims to have rebuilt the Church by 2026.